MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignacxrequestpreprocesscallback.md

 ### -param EvtObjectAcxRequestPreprocess

-An optional EvtObjectAcxRequestPreprocess TBD TBD TBD.
+An EvtObjectAcxRequestPreprocess that will be added TBD.

 ### -param DriverContext

-And ACXCONTEXT object that represents the current driver context.
+An optional ACXCONTEXT object that represents the current driver context.

 ### -param RequestType